LYMA Director of Science Professor Paul Clayton debunks the common myths surrounding supplements.

 Why doesn’t LYMA need a clinical study on its final formula?

 LYMA doesn’t require a clinical trial on the final formula as each of the actives in LYMA have been fully validated and proven not to interfere with each other.
 Each of the actives in LYMA have been fully validated.
 Because they’re all doing different things and because the molecules themselves are of different kinds, they don’t interfere with each other.
 One doesn’t stop the absorption of the other, because they go to different parts of the body.
 The whole is the sum of its products.
 There is no real need to test the final LYMA formula because each of their constituent parts the data is there for anyone to see.

 Is it best to go for all-natural organic supplements?

 You have to look at each ingredient on an individual basis.
 There are foodies and people who take supplements who swear that everything has to be all natural all of the time.
 Organic I do have some sympathy with, but the reality is you can be a little more granular.
 There are some nutrients such as vitamin C, where it really doesn’t matter whether what you’re taking is vitamin C cherry extract or a synthetic form, because the molecule is so simple that it’s identical.
 There are some of the molecules which have what they call stereoisomerism; in other words, you can have molecules which are either right or left handed.
 They both look the same but they’re not, they’re certainly different.
 This is true in the tocopherols tocotrienols in the forms of vitamin E, and therefore I would always recommend using the natural, rather than synthetic form because all the strains are different, and they have different effects in the body.
 So, you have to be specific and look at these item by item.

-Dr Paul Clayton PhD, Fellow of the Institute of Food, Brain & Behaviour (Oxford), former Senior Scientific Advisor to the UK’s government’s Committee on the Safety of Medicines and Director of Science, LYMA.
+Professor Paul Clayton PhD, former Senior Scientific Advisor to the UK’s government’s Committee on the Safety of Medicines and Director of Science, LYMA.